Fred McNeill: Professional career

 He played on defenses that led the NFC in fewest points allowed in 1976 and the NFL in fewest total yards allowed in 1975 and fewest passing yards allowed in 1976.

 McNeill appeared in 2 Super Bowls with the Vikings, Super Bowl IX and Super Bowl XI.
 McNeill blocked a punt in Super Bowl XI.

-Later years
+Later life

 During his last campaign with the Vikings, he began his studies at the William Mitchell College of Law, where he graduated at the top of his class.
 He eventually became a partner with a Minneapolis, Minnesota, area law firm following his NFL career.

 McNeill was voted into the UCLA Athletics Hall of Fame in 2012.

 In his later years he was diagnosed with dementia, and was formally diagnosed with chronic traumatic encephalopathy (CTE) in 2009.
 In March 2014 he received a diagnosis of amyotrophic lateral sclerosis (Lou Gehrig's Disease).
 He died of ALS on November 3, 2015, at the age of 63.
 Following his death Doctor Bennet Omalu conducted an autopsy on McNeil and confirmed the CTE diagnosis.
 He is one of at least 345 NFL players to be diagnosed after death with CTE, which is caused by repeated hits to the head.